 "In these stories by Nina Kiriki Hoffman you'll find new ways of thinking, new ways of being, and new ways of looking at just about everything.
 You'll read about the business of witchcraft, a surprising stepmother, other words for reptiles, the way the dead lose their manners, and much more.
 Permeable Borders clearly demonstrates that you sometimes have to go pretty far out to finally get home."

-—Ray Vukcevich, author of Boarding Instructions and Meet Me in the Moon Room
+—Ray Vukcevich, author of Boarding Instructions

 "Nina Kiriki Hoffman's Permeable Borders is a novel buried like a palimpsest beneath the wondrous tapestry of a collection of short stories.
 These pieces are like best of Ray Bradbury, reflections of the magic of an almost vanished Americana.
 Urban and rural, sweet and chilling, sharp as knives and soft as whispers, Hoffman's prose wraps the reader in a larger arc of seeking and redemption while providing thought-provoking entertainment every step of the way."